 Applicants must submit an administrator’s letter of support electronically to Barb Land, Operations Director – email@example.com

-Key Information for confirmed participants can be found here: 3D Workshop Prep 2016
+Key Information for confirmed participants will be emailed out.

 These workshops represent the next steps in the underwater remotely operated vehicle (ROV) design and building progress.
 Square One’s intent is to provide a resource for teachers who wish to integrate a higher degree of technology and sophistication into their ROV program.
 Embracing the digital world requires a different thought process.
 Once the digital foundation is laid, a whole new avenue of motor control, communication and data collection is available for the ROV builder.